Chlorine: Chloralkali processes

 The Castner–Kellner process was the first method used at the end of the nineteenth century to produce chlorine on an industrial scale.
 Mercury (that is toxic) was used as an electrode to amalgamate the sodium product, preventing undesirable side reactions.

-In diaphragm cell electrolysis, an asbestos (or polymer-fiber) diaphragm separates a cathode and an anode, preventing the chlorine forming at the anode from re-mixing with the sodium hydroxide and the hydrogen formed at the cathode.
+In diaphragm cell electrolysis, an asbestos (or polymer-fibre) diaphragm separates a cathode and an anode, preventing the chlorine forming at the anode from re-mixing with the sodium hydroxide and the hydrogen formed at the cathode.
 The salt solution (brine) is continuously fed to the anode compartment and flows through the diaphragm to the cathode compartment, where the caustic alkali is produced and the brine is partially depleted.
 Diaphragm methods produce dilute and slightly impure alkali, but they are not burdened with the problem of mercury disposal and they are more energy efficient.

 Membrane cell electrolysis employs permeable membrane as an ion exchanger.
 Saturated sodium (or potassium) chloride solution is passed through the anode compartment, leaving at a lower concentration.
 This method also produces very pure sodium (or potassium) hydroxide but has the disadvantage of requiring very pure brine at high concentrations.

 However, due to the lower energy requirements of the membrane process, new chlor-alkali installations are now almost exclusively employing the membrane process.
 Next to this, the use of large volumes of mercury is considered undesirable.

 Also, older plants are converted into the membrane process.